Covid: Dutch go into Christmas lockdown over Omicron wave

 - Published

-The Netherlands has announced a strict lockdown over Christmas amid concerns over the Omicron coronavirus variant.
+The Netherlands has begun a strict lockdown over Christmas amid concerns over the Omicron coronavirus variant.

-Non-essential shops, bars, gyms hairdressers and other public venues will be closed until at least mid-January.
+Non-essential shops, bars, gyms, hairdressers and other public venues are closed until at least 14 January.
 Two guests per household will be allowed - four over the holidays.

 Countries across Europe have been tightening restrictions as the heavily mutated variant spreads.

-The new rules in the Netherlands - the strictest to have been announced over Omicron so far - come into force on Sunday.
+The new rules in the Netherlands are the strictest to have been announced over Omicron so far.

 "I stand here tonight in a sombre mood.
 And a lot of people watching will feel that way too," Mr Rutte told a news conference on Saturday.
 "To sum it up in one sentence, the Netherlands will go back into lockdown from tomorrow."

-Under the new rules, people are being urged to stay at home as much as possible.
-Strict limits will be placed on the number of people who can meet - a maximum of two guests over the age of 13 will be allowed in people's homes, and four on 24-26 December and on New Year's Eve.
+Under the new restrictions, people are being urged to stay at home as much as possible.

+There are strict limits on the number of people who can meet.
+A maximum of two guests, aged 13 and over, are allowed in people's homes.
+This will rise to four people between 24 and 26 December, and on New Year's Eve and New Year's Day.

+Events are not permitted other than funerals, weekly markets selling groceries and professional sports matches with no spectators.

 The Dutch National Institute for Public Health has reported more than 2.9m coronavirus cases since the pandemic began, and over 20,000 deaths.